PROGRAM DURATION & FORMAT

 The program is given in two different rhythms, with the same classes.

-Option 1: Alternating Work / Academic Study format - 15 months.
+Part-Time Option: Alternating Work / Academic Study format - 15 months.
+Alternating work-study contract subject to eligibility

 Courses take place on our Paris Campus.